Building Relationships In Preschool

 - Helping children to see others’ points of view, which encourages empathy: “Casey is feeling sad because his mom had to go.”

-All relationships at LEAP are important to us - whether it is a teacher and child, parent and teacher or among children.
+All relationships at The LEAP School are important to us - whether it is a teacher and child, parent and teacher, or among children.
 This is different for every individual – adults and children alike.
 We understand how preschoolers build relationships and how to foster that.
-With children - playing on the rug, reading books and talking /asking questions about daily activities are just a few of the ways the teachers will be establishing a rapport with your children.
+Relationship-building activities, like playing on the rug, reading books, and talking /asking questions about daily activities, are just a few of the ways the teachers will be establishing a rapport with your children.

 Noticing what children are doing and making comments lets children know that we understand their goals and are here to support them.
 For example - as a child paints, a teacher may say, “I see you are using the red paint.”
 Or “I notice you are making lines with your brush”.
-Providing physical contact like a gentle hug and a lap to sit in often helps comfort children during this time of transition.
-Teachers have planned enriching activities that are sure to capture your child’s attention.
-With parents, teachers reach out through involvement opportunities, welcome you into the classroom and have consistent communication at drop off, pick up or email.
+Also, providing physical contact like a gentle hug and a lap to sit in often helps comfort children during this time of transition.

-Through our own connections with children and modeling ways to build relationships, our goal is to set children on a path that will begin lifelong connections.
+Through our own connections with children and modeling ways to build relationships, our goal is to set children on a path that will enhance their relationship-building skills and begin lifelong connections.
 While we may not live in the day and age of countless, unsupervised hours, we are eager to provide the tools and experience for preschoolers that will build confidence in their own relationships.